ethereum/go-ethereum/docs/tools/clef/rules.md

 ## Summary {#summary}

 Rules are sets of conditions encoded in Javascript files that enable certain actions to be auto-approved by Clef.
-This page outlined the implementation details and security considerations that will help to build suitrable ruleset files.
+This page outlined the implementation details and security considerations that will help to build suitable ruleset files.
 See the [Clef GitHub](https://github.com/ethereum/go-ethereum/tree/master/cmd/clef) for further reading.